wandb/docs/docs/guides/model_registry/automation.md

 ### Troubleshoot your webhook

 Interactively troubleshoot your webhook with the W&B App UI or programmatically with a Bash script.
+You can troubleshoot a webhook when you create a new webhook or edit an existing webhook.

 <Tabs
   defaultValue="app"